jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 > v = \<*undefined term*\> &divide; work cycle

-That, dear reader, is utter nonsense. **But wait, it gets worse!** After all, you were promised this nonsense would come in gloriously compounding layers.
+That, dear reader, is utter nonsense. **But wait, there's more!** After all, you were promised this nonsense would come in gloriously compounding layers.

 ## The need for speed

-Any guess what happens when management hears about velocity?
+Can you guess what happens when management hears about velocity?

 > "You have a way to measure engineering speed?
 Great, we need to go faster!"